ellabellla/pink/README.md

   - one param
 - `sqrt`
   - one param

+##### Signed Distance Field Calls (SDF)
+These external calls are used to calculate SDFs.
+- `circle` calculates SDF of a circle
+  - 3 params
+    - the current pixel x coord
+    - the current pixel y coord
+    - the radius
+- `rect` calculates SDF of a rectangle
+  - 4 params
+    - the current pixel x coord
+    - the current pixel y coord
+    - the width
+    - the height
+- `translate` translates a coordinate
+  - 2 params
+    - the current pixel x/y coord
+    - the offset
+- `scale` scales a coordinate
+  - 2 params
+    - the current pixel x/y coord
+    - the scale
+- `rotateX` rotate the x component of a coordinate
+  - 3 params
+    - the current pixel x coord
+    - the current pixel y coord
+    - the rotation (0.0 no rotation, 1.0 full rotation)
+- `rotateY` rotate the Y component of a coordinate
+  - 3 params
+    - the current pixel x coord
+    - the current pixel y coord
+    - the rotation (0.0 no rotation, 1.0 full rotation)
+- `sdf` takes the output of a SDF and returns the color output
+  - one param

+##### Console
 - `debug`
   - one param and optional string
   - prints value to the console
 ## License

 This software is provided under the MIT license.
 Click [here](./LICENSE) to view.